 |Roosevelt on Safari (1909-1910)|

-President Roosevelt ascribed to the White Man's burden.
-His knowledge that Whites were the natural born leaders of the human species caused him to believe that God had laid upon them the incredible responsibility of teaching and guiding the 'backward races.'
+President Roosevelt believed in the white man's burden.
+His knowledge that whites were the natural born leaders of the human species caused him to believe God had laid upon us the incredible responsibility of teaching and guiding the "backward races."

-In a 1905 speech Roosevelt told a group of White Americans that by improving the moral behaviors of the Black man the White race could rise even higher, but that if the White race sunk to destroying and abusing the Negro they would debase themselves in the process.
+In a 1905 speech, Roosevelt told a group of white Americans that by improving the moral behavior of the black man, the white race could rise even higher, but that if the white race sunk to destroying and abusing the Negro they would debase themselves in the process.

 'Lincoln and the Race Problem'

 New York City Republican Club

 February 13th 1905

 Every generous impulse in us revolts at the thought of thrusting down instead of helping up such a man.
 To deny any man the fair treatment granted to others no better than he is to commit a wrong upon him - a wrong sure to react in the long run upon those guilty of such denial.

 The only safe principle upon which Americans can act is that of "all men up," not that of "some men down."
 If in any community the level of intelligence, morality, and thrift among the colored men can be raised, it is, humanly speaking, sure that the same level among the whites will be raised to an even higher degree; and it is no less sure that the debasement of the blacks will in the end carry with it an attendant debasement of the whites.